-- If a participant cannot tolerate high dose trial treatment (4 capsules), the dose should be reduced to the low dose (2 capsule).
-The participant can be re-challenged with high dose trial treatment (4 capsules) within up to 4 weeks of reduction and if within 24 weeks post randomisation. - If upon re-challenge with high dose trial treatment (4 capsules) the participant is unable to tolerate trial treatment at this dose, they should be placed back on low dose trial treatment (2 capsule).
-If the participant is within 24 weeks since randomisation, the participant can subsequently be re-challenged with 4 capsules, if within 4 weeks of reduction. - Upon challenge on high dose (4 capsules) of trial treatment on a second occasion, if participant cannot tolerate the high dose again, the clinical investigator must reduce to low dose trial treatment (2 capsule) for the remaining duration of the trial.
+- If a participant cannot tolerate high dose trial treatment (4 capsules), the dose should be reduced to the low dose (2 capsule) or temporarily paused (0 capsules).
+The participant can be re-challenged with high dose trial treatment (4 capsules) within up to 4 weeks of reduction. - If upon re-challenge with high dose trial treatment (4 capsules) the participant is unable to tolerate trial treatment at this dose, they should be placed back on low dose trial treatment (2 capsule). - Upon challenge on high dose (4 capsules) of trial treatment on a second occasion, if participant cannot tolerate the high dose again, the clinical investigator must reduce to low dose trial treatment (2 capsule) for the remaining duration of the trial.